 Bad luck and adversity happen to everyone.
 After they pass we need to dust ourselves down and get on with life.
 Yet people prone to depression and addictive behaviors are especially vulnerable to the affects of stress.
 We don’t bounce back, and instead the stress sends them into a tailspin.
 So what can we do?

-Did you know chamomile tea packs a powerful punch?
-Yes, drinking a daily cup or two can greatly reduce your stress symptoms.
-It gives you a nice stable foundation – so that stress has less of an impact, and you’ll bounce back quicker.
-I drink it every day – come join me!
+Did you know chamomile tea packs a hefty punch against stress?
+Yes, it does.
+Drinking a daily cup or two will greatly reduce your stress symptoms.
+So much so that chamomile tea is one of my non-negotiable self-care habits.
+It gives me a nice stable foundation, where stress has less of an impact, and I bounce back quicker.
+Put on the kettle and join me!

 It’s winter in the northern hemisphere.
 The days are short, the nights are long, and the light is dim.
 Due to the limited sunlight our opportunities to make vitamin D are much reduced – and that’s bad news for our mood.
 Learn why low vitamin D bowls us over, and what we can do about it.